 Columbia Healthcare Center is a large nursing home in Evansville, Indiana.
-This is a lower end nursing home, with an overall grade of D. This is a bottom half nursing home in Evansville based on the data we assessed.
-In a city with many other facilities, you ought to be able to find a better option.
+This is a lower end nursing home, with an overall grade of D. This is one of the bottom three nursing homes in Evansville.
+With plenty of other nursing homes in the city, you should be able to do better.
 If you aren't deterred by this place's profile, you can continue reading to learn more about its category scores.
 We discuss inspections in the next paragraph.

 Columbia Healthcare Center

 Get pricing and details on Evansville senior living options.Get Pricing